arizakevin/cozynote/README.md

 - **Supabase**: For authentication and real-time database operations.
 - **React Query**: Managing server state and caching.
 - **Tailwind CSS**: For utility-first, responsive styling.
-- **Container-Presentational Pattern**: Separating logic and presentation for better maintainability.
+- **Container-Presentational Pattern**: Separating logic and presentation for better maintainability and testability.

 ## Architecture & Development Approach